-1. In order to remain as an active member of the State Bar, Respondent was required to complete 25 hours of minimum continuing legal education ("MCLE") during the period of February 1, 2009 through January 31, 2012 (the "Compliance Period").
+1. In order to remain as an active member of the State Bar, Respondent was required to complete 25 hours of minimum continuing legal education ("MCLE") during the period of February 1, 2009, through January 31, 2012 (the "compliance period").

-2. On February 27, 2012, Respondent reported to the State Bar that he was in compliance with the MCLE requirements, and, in particular, that he had completed his MCLE during the Compliance Period.
+2. On January 31, 2012, Respondent reported to the State Bar that she was in compliance with the MCLE requirements, and, in particular, that she had completed her MCLE during the compliance period.

-3. In fact, Respondent had not completed any of the required MCLE courses within the Compliance Period.
+3. In fact, Respondent had not completed any MCLE courses within the compliance period.

-4. When Respondent reported to the State Bar that he was in compliance with the MCLE requirements, Respondent knew that he had not completed the MCLE during the Compliance Period as required.
+4. When Respondent reported to the State Bar that she was in compliance with the MCLE requirements, Respondent knew that she had not completed the MCLE during the compliance period as required.

-5. Respondent took the MCLE courses necessary to come into compliance after being contacted by Membership Services regarding an audit of MCLE compliance.
+5. Respondent took additional MCLE courses necessary to come into compliance after being contacted by Membership Services regarding an audit of MCLE compliance.
+Respondent timely complied with the audit.

-CONCLUSIONS OF LAW:
+CONCLUSION OF LAW:

-6. By reporting to the State Bar that he was in compliance with the MCLE requirements when he knew that he was not in compliance with the MCLE requirements, Respondent committed an act involving moral turpitude, dishonesty or corruption in wilful violation of Business and Professions Code, section 6106.
+6. By reporting to the State Bar that she was in compliance with the MCLE requirements when she knew that she was not in compliance with the MCLE requirements, Respondent intentionally committed an act involving moral turpitude, dishonesty and corruption in wilful violation of Business and Professions Code, section 6106.